the-real-i9/DSA-training/useCases/use cases.md

 ## Queue
 Suitable for scenarios where elements need to be processed in a sequential order or FIFO manner
-- Breadth-First Search (Traversal)
+- Breadth-first search (Traversal)
-- Task Scheduling
+- Task scheduling
-- Print Queue (Printer Spooler)
+- Print queue (Printer Spooler)
-- Order Processing
+- Order processing
-- Buffering in Networking
+- Buffering in networking
-- Call Center Systems
+- Call center systems
-- Web Server Request Handling
+- Web server request handling
-- Background Task Processing
+- Background task processing
-- Message Queues in Distributed Systems
+- Message queues in distributed systems
-- Synchronization in Multithreading ✅
+- Synchronization in multithreading ✅
+---
+- Bank customer service
+- Order fufillment in warehouses
+- Event handling in GUI applications.

 ## Hash Table (Maps)
 Suitable for scenarios where efficient key-based retrieval of data is a significant concern.